 Naughty or nice?
 Switzerland has its’ own version of Saint Nicholas named Samichlaus.
 But he comes with a spooky sidekick: Schmutzli.

-When I left Switzerland, I hoped to bring home more than just bars of Lindt chocolate and a multipurpose pocket knife.
-I’m talking about non-material souvenirs like Swiss habits, traditions, and ways of life that I’d embraced and adopted as my own.
-For instance, I’ve gotten used to all the stores being closed on Sunday and now plan my meals in advance and actually spend my sabbath as a day of rest the way the Swiss do.
+When I left Switzerland, I hoped to bring home more than just chocolate and a multipurpose pocket knife.
+I’m talking about non-material souvenirs like Swiss habits, traditions, and ways of life that I’d embraced.
+For instance, I’m used to all the stores being closed on Sunday; I now plan my meals in advance and spend my Sunday resting the way the Swiss do.

 The Swiss Santa

-Last week I came across another Swiss tradition, this time annual as opposed to weekly, that I will be sure to take home.
-The Swiss Santa Claus, Samichlaus, shows up almost three weeks earlier than our jolly old St Nick on 6 December and brings a bag of edible treats for children who’ve been good all year.
+I came across another Swiss tradition that I will be sure to take home.
+The Swiss Santa Claus, Samichlaus, shows up almost three weeks earlier on 6 December.
+He brings a bag of edible treats for children who’ve been good all year.
 It’s the Christkind, or baby Jesus, who brings toys in secret and leaves them under the Tannenbaum on Christmas eve.